Integralist/integralist.co.uk/content/posts/monitoring-best-practices.md

 <div id="1"></div>
 ## Terminology

-There is a lot of confusion around the difference between certain terms such as "observability", "monitoring" and "instrumentation".
+There is a lot of confusion around the difference between certain terms such as "observability", "monitoring", "instrumentation" and "telemetry".
 Let's start with defining what each of these mean...

 > <u>**Observability**</u> is a measure of how well internal states of a system can be inferred from knowledge of its external outputs – Wikipedia